Adam and Eve Cast Out

 They read Biblical Complementarity into the scripture, when scripture does not mention it and make assumptions based on their false presupposition.
 They approach the Bible with a preconceived notion of Biblical Complementarity which distorts their interpretation of scripture.

-They see no openly homosexual couples in the Bible.
+They see no openly gay couples in the Bible.
 They view Adam and Eve as God’s unchangeable plan for marriage relationships.
 They assume, without the Bible ever saying so, that God simply would not bless any other marriage relationship than the kind they have and the kind Adam and Eve had.

 Homosexuals usually grow up in